jhonnybat/CoreGame/README.md

 * Could you suggest some free awesome Unicode TrueType font?
 I think, default Android font is out of place.

 * I still think that quiet and unobtrusive background music would be good.
 If you have any idea, please, inform me.
-Oh... and, of cource, the music must be free!
+Oh... and, of course, the music must be free!

 And, of cource, feel free to fork this project, report bugs and issues.